-Centre Basic responsibility Additional compilation NNDC Neutron data, CPND and PhND from USA and Canada NEA-DB Neutron data from NEA Data Bank member countries CPND from NEA Data Bank member countries not covered by other centres NDS Neutron data and CPND from "rest of the world" (areas not covered otherwise) PhND from "rest of the world" CJD Neutron data from former Soviet Union (except Ukraine) CaJaD CPND from former Soviet Union (except Ukraine) CPND from "rest of the world" (coordinated by NDS) CDFE Photonuclear data CNDC Neutron data and CPND from China (entries submitted through NDS) JCPRG CPND and PhND from Japan CPND for projectiles with non- positive baryon number from all parts of the world.
+Centre Basic responsibility Additional compilation NNDC Neutron data, CPND and PhND from USA and Canada NEA DB Neutron data from NEA Data Bank member countries (not covered by other centres) CPND (A proj ≤12) from NEA Data Bank member countries (not covered by other centres) NDS Neutron data and CPND from "rest of the world" (areas not covered otherwise) PhND from "rest of the world" CJD Neutron data from former Soviet Union (except Ukraine) CDFE Photonuclear data CNDC Neutron data and CPND from China (entries submitted through NDS) JCPRG CPND and PhND from Japan CPND for projectiles with non- positive baryon number from all parts of the world.
 JAEA (Dissemination of Japanese Evaluated Data Libraries) ATOMKI CPND from ATOMKI and data measured in cooperation with Jülich or with Free Univ.
-Brussels (entries submitted through NDS) UkrNDC Neutron data, CPND and PhND from Ukraine (entries submitted through NDS) CNPD CPND on light nuclei, coordinated with other Centres Indian compilation activity Neutron data and CPND from India, coordinated and assisted by NDS KAERI Neutron, CPND and PhND data from Korea (entries submitted through NDS)
+Brussels (entries submitted through NDS) UkrNDC Neutron data, CPND and PhND from Ukraine (entries submitted through NDS) CNPD CPND from former Soviet Union countries (except Ukraine) CPND from the world (coordinated with other centres) KNDC Neutron data, CPND and PhND data from Korea (entries submitted through NDS) NDPCI Neutron data, CPND and PhND from India, coordinated and assisted by NDS